vgene/bencher_scrape/README.md

 Note that this script generates and aggregates the data as:

- 1) a file whose contents are the output of `diff`ing the two sets of benchmarks (i.e. *.diff), and
+ 1) [*.diff] files whose contents are the output of `diff`ing the two sets of benchmarks, and

- 2) a file that contains the parsed output of these benchmarks and which can be easily used to generate a graph using gnuplot (i.e. *.data).
+ 2) [*.data] files that contain the parsed output of these benchmarks and which can be easily used to generate a graph with gnuplot.

-The `diff` output is meant for manual inspection of specific benchmark numbers, whereas the parsed data file/the plot generated from it are more useful in conveying the overall performance characteristics of the crate.
+The `diff` output is meant for manual inspection of specific benchmark numbers, whereas the parsed data file/the plot generated from it is more useful in conveying the overall performance characteristic(s) of the crate.

 ## Generating Graphs